5.6 The Art of the Church

 The interior of Hagia Sophia was lavished with gorgeous Mosaics.
 A mosaic is a visual composition comprised of thousands of colored bits of glass, stone, or gems called tesserae.

 In these mosaics we again see a departure from the Classical model of art.
 Christ and the Virgin Mary are depicted in stylized, simplified form.
 Their impassive faces betray no reaction to any particular event and their bodies are posed in a timeless, abstracted stasis.
 We could see it as heaven or simply as an ideological formulation.
 We are clear on what we are seeing: figures we recognize for conventional reasons and theological signification.
-But we are not led to think about an act of seeing actual visual subjects in time.
-Jesus, after all, is frozen into the moment of his infancy in this and countless images of Mother and Child into our own day.
+But we are not led to think about an act of seeing actual visual subjects in a moment of time and place.
+Jesus, after all, is frozen into the moment of his infancy in this and countless images into our own day of Mother and Child.

 We must also notice the profound transformation of these figures.
 Jesus the humble shepherd has been reconceived as Christ Pantocrator, the imperial ruler of everything.
 Mary, the carpenter’s wife, is now enthroned as the Queen of Heaven.
 Heaven itself has mutated into an imperial court.